MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Benchmarking and Evaluation

 \subsubsection{Technical Indicator Calculation}

-Table~\ref{tab:stock_ti} presents the LLMs' performance on predicting financial technical indicators, specifically MACD and upper Bollinger Band (BB), for both 7-day and 30-day input lengths.
-Across all models, the inclusion of textual news data consistently enhances prediction accuracy, as evidenced by lower MSE values in the TS \textit{w/} Text setting compared to TS-only.
-This highlights the beneficial role of textual context in refining temporal predictions and knowledge-intensive calculation.
-Notably, OpenAI-o1 demonstrates superior performance across the majority of tasks, achieving the lowest MSE in both 7-day and 30-day BB predictions.
-Additionally, MACD predictions tend to benefit less from textual inputs compared to BB, which could be attributed to MACD's momentum-based nature, being more reliant on historical price patterns rather than external news events.
+Table~\ref{tab:stock_mse} reports LLM performance on financial indicator prediction (MACD and Bollinger Band) using 7-day and 30-day stock inputs.
+Incorporating textual input consistently reduces error across models, underscoring the value of contextual information for temporal reasoning.
+Among all models, OpenAI-o3 achieves the strongest overall performance, particularly in BB prediction.
+Interestingly, MACD benefits less from text than BB, likely because it is more tightly coupled to intrinsic historical price dynamics, whereas BB is more sensitive to external events and volatility captured in textual narratives.
+For the newly evaluated models, multivariate inputs show mixed effects: Qwen-3M and Llama-3M achieve marginal improvements on some metrics, while GPT-5.1M shows comparable performance to GPT-5.1, suggesting that additional market channels do not consistently aid technical indicator computation.

-Table~\ref{tab:temperature_diff_results} presents an evaluation of LLMs in predicting next-day maximum, minimum, and temperature differences based on a 7-day historical temperature.
-Across all metrics, incorporating textual data alongside time-series generally improves performance, as reflected in reduced MSE and MAE values.
-Notably, temperature difference prediction appears to be the most challenging, exhibiting higher errors relative to other prediction tasks.
-The overall trend highlights the importance of multimodal learning in time-series forecasting, where textual context can enhance predictive accuracy, but effectiveness is still dependent on the model’s inherent capability to process numerical and textual data synergistically.
+Table~\ref{tab:temp_mse} presents results for next-day maximum, minimum, and temperature difference prediction based on 7-day historical data.
+Across all metrics, incorporating textual data alongside time-series generally improves performance.
+Notably, temperature difference prediction is most challenging, exhibiting higher errors relative to other tasks.
+For multivariate inputs, we observe substantial improvements: Qwen-3M reduces maximum temperature MSE from 25.84 to 18.03, and Llama-3M achieves the best overall MSE of 13.77.
+These results suggest that auxiliary meteorological variables (\eg humidity, pressure) provide complementary signals for predicting temperature extremes and variability, highlighting the importance of multi-channel temporal information in weather forecasting.